-Bus lane enforcement ensures the free flow of traffic across the town and is mainly used in areas where there is a traffic congestion issue or a problem with bus lane abuse.
+Bus lane enforcement ensures the free flow of traffic across the town.
+It is mainly used in areas where there is a traffic congestion issue or a problem with bus lane abuse.

 The following vehicles are allowed to use a bus lane:

-- Licensed taxis and private hire vehicles - only private hire vehicles that are licensed with Swindon Borough Council, and have purchased a “Bus Lane User” sticker can use bus lanes within Swindon, this does not include bus gates as no unauthorised vehicles can use these
+- Licensed taxis and private hire vehicles.
+Only private hire vehicles that are licensed with us and have purchased a “Bus Lane User” sticker, can use bus lanes in Swindon.
+This does not include bus gates, as no unauthorised vehicles can use these

 - Motorcycles (without sidecars)

 However, taxis, motorcycles, mopeds and scooters are not permitted to enter a bus gate.

 When you can enter a bus lane

 You can only enter a bus lane outside the hours of operation or when you are driving a certain type of vehicle (listed above).
 The times of operation and the type or types of permitted vehicles are clearly indicated on a blue sign located in advance of the bus lane.

 Bus gates may be open to all traffic to help traffic flow during major road closures.
 Signs will be clearly visible to indicate whether the bus gate is open to all traffic.

 If no times are indicated or signs in place, you must assume the bus lane is in operation 24 hours a day.